• E-Commerce

 Easy to use

-Another thing I like about Jaaxy is that it's super easy to use.
+Another thing I like about Jaaxy keyword research tool is that it's super easy to use.
 It's very smooth going from one tool to the other.
 Once you're in the site rankings, or looking at SERPs, or swimming in alphabet soup, it's easy to take a keyword you find and plug it in to the Keywords tool.

 lots of tools